WHAT HAS CHANGED FOR TRAVELLERS?

 CYPRUS & UK PASSPORT HOLDERS

-Republic of Cyprus passport holders, like the citizens of the 29 EES countries, are not required to register for the system.
-United Kingdom passport holders, on the other hand, are considered third-country nationals and will be required to register their details.
+Republic of Cyprus passport holders, like the citizens of all of the 29 EES countries, are not required to register for the system.
+United Kingdom passport holders, however, are considered third-country nationals and will be required to register their details.

 The 29 Schengen member countries are